-How to wear a lady tuxedo?
-Well, the answer is quite simple really, you just zip up your pants, slip on your jacket and you’re set!
+How to wear a tuxedo?
+Well, the answer is quite simple really, you just need to put a lady tuxedo on and you’re set!

-The gorgeous Marlene Dietrich who starred in the classic film ‘Morocco’ (1930) was the first time I had ever seen a woman dressed in a tuxedo.
-There’s this particular scene where she walks into a nightclub, and she’s simply stunning in this fitted lady tuxedo.
+Marlene Dietrich starring in ‘Morocco’ (1930) was the first time I had ever seen a woman dressed in a tuxedo.
+There’s this scene where she walks into a nightclub, and she’s simply stunning in this fitted tuxedo suit.
 As she walks out onto the stage the audience is completely stunned and start yelling profanities at her.
 Marlene holds her gaze and puffs away on her cigarette almost enjoying the reaction from them.
-The audience slowly comes around to her, and begin clapping as she starts to sing in French.
+The audience slowly comes around, and begin clapping as she starts to perform in French.

-Other notable women who have tried out this androgynous style include; Princess Diana, Kate Moss, Dita Von Teese and Chloe Sevigny
+Other notable women who have tried out this androgynous style include; Princess Diana, Kate Moss, Dita Von Teese, Chloe Sevigny

 Designer and friend Danielle Gardener from Devel Men and Women helped bring my vision to life.
-I was very specific about wanting tailored high-waisted pants, but still loose-fitting as well as a fitted, cropped jacket complete with tails.
+I was very specific about wanting tailored pants, but still loose fitting as well as a fitted, cropped jacket complete with tails.
 She absolutely nailed my outfit and I couldn’t be happier with the look.

 Here are my tips for wearing a lady tuxedo: